How do credit cards work? A super simple explainer

 Cons

 • Interest costs while carrying debt.
-Credit cards are an ongoing line of credit and do not require you to repay your debt in full, as long as you make minimum repayments.
-This can see you pay large amounts of interest while you carry debt on your card.
+Credit cards don't require you to repay your debt in full, as long as you make minimum repayments.
+You can end up paying large amounts of interest while you carry debt on your card.

 • High costs for certain transactions.
 While you can use credit cards for most types of transactions, keep in mind that higher costs apply to some.
 For example, a cash advance interest rate will apply if you withdraw cash from your credit card and this can be as high as 25% p.a.